 - Wobbly or unusual gait

-In the canine world, indeed, some several diseases and disorders can lead to back pain spine immobility in dogs.
-However, below are some of the common causes of back pains in dogs:
+In the canine world, indeed, some several diseases and disorders can lead to back pain and spine immobility in dogs.

 Degenerative Myelopathy is a progressive disease, that is ultimately found in older animals.
 The disease degenerative myelopathy has an onset of about age eight to fourteen years.
 Signs of degenerative myelopathy usually starts with weakness, and a slight loss of coordination in the back legs, this, then progresses to complete paralysis in the hind legs.
 These often happen with six months to a year of the onset of the disease.